No Plans to Change Indoor Dining in NJ, Vaccine Could Arrive Next Week

-A vaccine against the coronavirus could arrive in New Jersey as soon as Monday depending on when the FDA authorizes it, state officials said in a news conference as the pandemic raged in the state and in its hopsitals.
+Some New Jerseyans could receive a vaccine against the coronavirus as soon as Monday depending on when the FDA authorizes it, state officials said in a news conference as the pandemic raged in the state and in its hopsitals.

 Health Commissioner Judy Persichilli said the Garden State expects a first shipment of 76,000 doses to six hospitals that are ready to receive the Pfizer vaccine awaiting emergency authorization.
 The shipment would be sent within 24 hours of the FDA publishing its approval.
 Then, the supply of doses could take 24 to 72 hours to ship.